chandyego84/CTCIWeekly/README.md

 # Path to Summer '22 (Thank you TNT)
 > "What we do each day is ultimately how we spend our life" (Duh...)

+## Update (Post Summer '22)
+I actually forgot I created this repo after I did my Explore internship interview back in October '22.
+As of September 27, 2022, I am preparing again for my interview with Path AI for Spring '23, hence I'm here.
+Also, I just realized I need...
+TODO: Create unit testing for all of my solutions.

 ---
 ## Cracking the Coding Interview
 - [x] Chapter 1: Strings and Arrays